ojousima/ojousima.dps310.c/README.md

 ```

 # Static code analysis
 Run `make` to run PVS Studio on project.
-Report can be found at _pvs.tasklist_.
+Report can be found at _doxygen/pvs/fullhtml/index.html_.
+[Here](../pvs/fullhtml/index.html) is a link to documentation through Doxygen-generated documentation.

 # Documentation
 Run `make` to generate Doxygen docs with git version information.